eusef/eusef_khoros_tui_reader/README.md

 - 1Password CLI (`op`) installed and authenticated
 - Access to a Khoros community
 - BlueSky account with App Password (optional, for BlueSky integration)
+- Mastodon account with Access Token (optional, for Mastodon integration)
 - Google Gemini API key (optional, for AI summarization)

 ## Getting Started